AppGharage/Epay-Docs/source/docs/blade-templates-and-partials.md

 ```

 Layouts and partials are referenced relative to the `source` directory using _dot notation_, where each dot represents a directory separator in the file name and the `.blade.php` extension omitted.

-Learn more about Blade layouts in the [official Blade documentation](https://laravel.com/docs/5.2/blade#template-inheritance).

 ### Partials